TeglonDiogenes/Shelalaland/list-installed.md

+---
+layout: base-layout.njk
+---
+# Get a list of installed packages on Debian/Ubuntu

 To list all installed packages on Ubuntu, you can use the `dpkg` command, which is a package manager for Debian-based systems like Ubuntu.
 Here is the command:

 ```bash